 I know this from experience.
 Our Airbnb apartments are in a small residential estate and we’ve managed it well.
 We have had the occasional issue, which I’ll go on to write about how we’ve handled.
 But be assured, if you don’t handle them right, you will have a problem.

 Here’s a checklist of things to do to keep your neighbors happy.

 Ensure your guests are aware of your house rules.
 Specify them more than once in your literature.
 If you use an online booking form on your website, you can ask them to sign (or tick) that they agree with your house rules.

 House rules should specify:

 No parties.
 I would strongly advise this and watch out for booking details.
-Much better to cancel a booking, even if this means Airbnb penalize you than risk upsetting your neighbours and risking your business.
+Much better to cancel a booking, even if this means Airbnb penalizes you than risk upsetting your neighbors and risking your business.

-Be very specific that you have a zero tolerance policy on antisocial behaviour.
+Be very specific that you have a zero-tolerance policy on antisocial behavior.

 2. Charge a Security Deposit

 Compliance with your house rules is helped by charging a security deposit.
 We charge £500 even for a one-night stay.
 For larger groups, we charge up to £1000 (After this we had no more problems).